 4. Changes from the “Second Draft Proposal on Work Stream 1 Recommendations”

-Following community feedback received during the Second Public Comment Period, the CCWG-Accountability is recommending that Section 8b of the Affirmation of Commitments, which is reflected in the existing content of The ICANN Bylaws Article XVIII, not be made a Fundamental Bylaw, but remains a Standard Bylaw.
+Following community feedback received during the Second Public Comment Period, the CCWG-Accountability is recommending that the location of ICANN’s principal office under Section 8b of the Affirmation of Commitments, which is reflected in the existing content of The ICANN Bylaws Article XVIII, not be made a Fundamental Bylaw, but be classified as a Standard Bylaw.
 See Annex 03 – Recommendation #3: Redefining ICANN’s Bylaws as “Standard Bylaws” and “Fundamental Bylaws.”

-Section 7 of the Affirmation of Commitments has been added to the list of Affirmation of Commitments paragraphs that the CCWG-Accountability is recommending be included in the .
+Section 7 of the Affirmation of Commitments has been added to the list of Affirmation of Commitments paragraphs that the CCWG-Accountability is recommending be included in the the ICANN Bylaws.
 This recommendation was included in the First Draft Proposal, but was omitted from the Second Draft Proposal.
 Following a comment received during the Second Public Comment Period, this text has been included again.

-Following a query during the Second Public Comment Period, the recommendations section now clarifies that new review rules apply as soon as the have been adopted, and that the new rules will also apply, to the extent practicable, to any reviews already underway.
+Following a query during the Second Public Comment Period, the recommendations section now clarifies that new review rules apply as soon as the ICANN Bylaws have been adopted, and that the new rules will also apply, to the extent practicable, to any reviews already underway.

-In the second row of proposed Bylaw text in the table, “Bylaws to Provide a Framework for All Periodic reviews,” the text has been updated to take into account comments during the Second Comment Period that the proposed composition of Affirmation of Commitments Review Teams in the Second Draft Report (three members per SO and AC) could reduce the number of Affirmation of Commitments Review Team members, and that it did not take into account the possible need to increase the representation of affected Constituencies.
+In the second row of proposed Bylaw text in the table, “Bylaws to Provide a Framework for All Periodic reviews,” the text has been updated to take into account comments during the Second Comment Period that the proposed composition of Affirmation of Commitments Review Teams in the Second Draft Proposal (three members per SO and AC) could reduce the number of Affirmation of Commitments Review Team members, and that it did not take into account the possible need to increase the representation of affected Constituencies.

 Commenters expressed a wish to have each individual Review Team determine whether to recommend amending or sunset of its own review.
 This has been reflected in the clarifying notes accompanying the third-to-last row of the table of proposed Bylaws for the section, Accountability & Transparency Review.

 In the “Reviewing effectiveness of WHOIS/Directory Services policy and the extent to which its implementation meets the legitimate needs of law enforcement and promotes consumer trust” table of proposed Bylaw changes, the first paragraph has been replaced with proposed text from the ICANN Board during the Second Public Comment Period.
-No change was made to the review cycle timing in the last row of that table; however, to ensure that reviews would occur every five years at a minimum; in contract, the Board’s proposed text for that section could have resulted in six or seven years between reviews.
+No change was made to the review cycle timing in the last row of that table; however, to ensure that reviews would occur every five years at a minimum; in contrast, the Board’s proposed text for that section could have resulted in six or seven years between reviews.

-In the “Promoting Competition, Consumer Trust, and Consumer Choice” table, in the second-to-last row of the table, the proposed Bylaw text has been amended to respond to comments by the I Board that, in making a decision about the next round of gTLDs, it would make its decision based on input from the Review Team as well as input from the community and staff.
+In the “Promoting Competition, Consumer Trust, and Consumer Choice” table, in the second-to-last row of the table, the proposed Bylaw text has been amended to respond to comments by the ICANN Board that, in making a decision about the next round of gTLDs, it would make its decision based on input from the Review Team as well as input from the community and staff.

 5. Stress Tests Related to this Recommendation